Band-in-a-Box® 2019 for Windows® User's Guide

 Open the Lead Sheet and select “Fake Sheet Mode.”

-This song has a 1st/2nd ending entered, with separate lyrics for each ending.
-Multiple lines of lyrics will also appear if there are lyrics in multiple verses (choruses).
+This song has a 1st/2nd ending entered, with separate lyrics for each ending. le lines of lyrics will also appear if there are lyrics in le verses (choruses).

 In the Notation Window Options, “Lyric Position” allows you to vertically position the height of the lyrics.